First Russian circumnavigation: Neva on the Easter Island

-The island of Nuku Hiva
+The island of Nuku-Hiva

-The storm that parted Nadezhda and Neva raged until March 31 and the weather eventually stabilized by April 8.
-The first warm day on Nadezhda was only on April 10 and the crews used for cleaning up the artillery.
+A storm forced the ships to part until March 31, with the weather stabilized by April 8.
+The first warm day on the Nadezhda was on April 10.

-Count Tolstoy organized some training, while some of the crew members sewn sails.
-Doctor Espenberg conducted a thorough medical examination and concluded that despite the constant lack of freshwater and a 10-week stay in a highly adverse climate, all unter-officers and sailors were healthy.
-Since Rezanov insisted on the soonest delivery of the RAC' cargos, Krusenstern decided to head to Nuku Hiva, bypassing Easter island directly.
-The blacksmith was set to forge nails, knives and axes to trade with the Polynesians.
-Weather was unstable – even though on April 17 the vessel crossed tropic of Capricorn, squalls continued for the other five days.
-Only after that, prevailing trade winds brought the vessel back to track.
-Every morning and night people who were promised a reward looked forward from crosstrees and bowsprit hoping to see the islands.
-After a heavy storm on May 5, at the sunrise, the crew saw Fatu-Hiva, Hiva Oa and Ua Huka islands.
+Count Tolstoy organized training while some of the crew repaired sails.
+Doctor Espenberg conducted a thorough medical examination and concluded that despite the taxing conditions, all the crewmen were healthy.
+Since Rezanov insisted on immediate delivery of the RAC cargo, Krusenstern decided to head to Nuku-Hiva, bypassing Easter Island.
+The blacksmith was set to forge nails, knives, and axes to trade with the Polynesians.
+On April 17, the vessel crossed the tropic of Capricorn.
+Only after that, prevailing trade winds brought the vessel back on course.
+After a heavy storm on May 5, the crew spotted the Fatu-Hiva, Hiva Oa, and Ua Huka islands.
 Due to fog, the ship had to lower all sails and reached Nuku-Hiva around 5 pm.

-Krusenstern and his crew spent on Washington islands (that were part of the Marquesas Islands) 11 days, from 7 to 18 May 1804.
-They settled on the Eastern shore on April 24 (according to the Julian calendar).
-Krusenstern decided to use bay Anna-Maria as a base.
-In local languages, the bay was referred as "Taiohe".
+Krusenstern and his crew spent 11 days on the Washington islands (Marquesas Islands) from 7 to 18 May, 1804.
+They settled on the Eastern shore on April 24.
+Krusenstern decided to use Anna-Maria Bay (Tayohae) as a base.
 The local tribe was led by a separate leader.
-Krusenstern and his crew were able to contact the leader of Kiatonui (expedition members referred to it as "Tapega") thanks to Englishman Roberts, who was the leader's son-in-law.
-His antagonist was Frenchman Cabri, who was married to a daughter of a leader of a lower rank.
+Krusenstern contacted the leader of Kiatonui ("Tapega") thanks to an Englishman named Roberts, who was the leader's son-in-law.